‘LAST OF THE CYBERMEN’

 Second Doctor Adventure with the Sixth Doctor, Jamie and Zoe with the Cybermen

 ‘Last of the Cybermen’ is the second story in ‘The Locum Doctors Trilogy’ by Big Finish!
-It stars Colin Baker as the Doctor; Frazer Hines as Jamie and Wendy Padbury as Zoe.
+It stars Colin Baker as the Doctor, Frazer Hines as Jamie and Wendy Padbury as Zoe.
 I enjoyed this second story in the trilogy that also featured the Cybermen.
 It is complicated, but it’s full of nostalgia and adventure.

 Like I said before in my review for ‘The Defectors’, ‘The Locum Doctors Trilogy’ are stories where the main range Doctors in Big Finish are put in earlier Doctor adventures with past companions.
 The arc goes backwards from Seven to Five which is a little odd, but I was glad to see Six with Jamie and Zoe.

-‘Last of the Cybermen’ is a four-part adventure by Alan Barnes, script-editor of ‘Doctor Who’ in Big Finish.
+‘Last of the Cybermen’ is a four-part adventure by Alan Barnes, the script-editor of ‘Doctor Who’ at Big Finish.
 It features the Sixth Doctor who swaps places with the Second Doctor in this adventure.
 I’m still none the wiser as to why Seven, Six and Five have been placed in these early Doctor adventures.

 ‘The Locum Doctors Trilogy’ is of course a build-up to the 200th release of main range Big Finish audios of ‘Doctor Who’.
 I’ll get to that when we come to ‘The Secret History’.
 The idea by Alan Barnes was to have 80s Doctors guest star in early ‘Doctor Who’ adventures in contrast to ‘School Reunion’.